 oozing or crusty blisters on skin

-pain in your arms or legs
+pain in your arms

-muscle stiffness or spasms
+muscle stiffness, twitching, cramps, or spasms

-tingling in your fingers, toes, or around your mouth
+numbness or tingling in your fingers, toes, or around your mouth

 fever or chills